mjenquine/GA-SEIR-Course/unit_4/w11d04/instructor_notes/2_Fetching_and_Displaying_Data.md

-# Integrating React w/PHP - Part 2: Fetching and Displaying Data
+# Integrating React w/Rails - Part 2: Fetching and Displaying Data

 ### Lesson objectives

 _After this lesson, students will be able to:_

-  - Fetch data from the php backend
+  - Fetch data from the rails backend
   - Display said fetched data

 ## An Overview